zconn08/Wandergram/README.md

 ### Phase 4: Create Posts (~1-2 days)
-I also plan to integrate Cloudinary for file upload so users can upload images.
+I plan to integrate Cloudinary for file upload so users can upload images.
 Users should be able to add filters and captions to images.
 Users will be forced to select a location to integrate with the map.

 ### Phase 5: Mapping Capability (~2 days)